-WSDOT considers planning studies to be categorically exempt under SEPA as information and research (see WAC 197-11-800(17) and WAC 468-12-800(3)).
+WSDOT planning studies themselves are categorically exempt under SEPA (WAC 197-11-800(17) and WAC 468-12-800(3)).
 A planning study may identify opportunities to avoid or minimize environmental impacts or identify unacceptable environmental consequences.
-Washington state law (WAC 197-11-070) prohibits any action that would limit the choice of reasonable alternatives until after completion of the SEPA process.
-While planning studies cannot preclude consideration of any reasonable alternatives during the environmental review and documentation process.
+Both Federal NEPA and the State Environmental Policy Act (SEPA) prohibit actions that would limit the choice of reasonable alternatives until after completion of the environmental analysis (NEPA/SEPA) process (WAC 197-11-070).
+Therefore, planning studies cannot preclude consideration of reasonable alternatives.
+As noted above, reasonable alternatives must be forwarded into the NEPA/SEPA process where they are considered as part of the environmental review and documentation process.